- Engineering Division

 Funded by Measure B and Traffic Impact Funds

 The Hale Avenue Extension Project is a significant and long-planned transportation improvement for the City of Morgan Hill.
-Below are upcoming closures planned for the area.
-On Tuesday, October 25 and Wednesday, October 26, 2022, West Dunne Avenue will be closed at the roundabout to complete the paving of the roadway.
-West Dunne Avenue will reopen on Thursday, October 27, 2022.
-Traffic may detour around the closure by using West Main Avenue, Spring Avenue, and Monterey Road.
+Although the West Dunne Avenue roundabout is now open, traffic controls and one-lane traffic may occur intermittently as intersection improvements are completed.
+Traffic may detour around the closure by using Spring Avenue, Monterey Road and West Dunne Avenue.

 Residents and businesses in the impacted area will receive a notice from the contractor prior to work beginning in the area.
 Any parking restrictions will be posted on the affected streets a minimum of 72 hours prior to the operation.
 For your safety, please travel through work zones/detours carefully or utilize alternative routes and plan for extra travel time when traveling through the work zones.
 The City appreciates your cooperation and apologizes for any inconveniences while construction is underway as there will be some construction noise, minor inconveniences, and traffic delays.
 For questions or additional information, please contact us at email@example.com.